lukas-vincenc/looking_glass_display_simulator/README.md

 # Usage

-The extension introduces two tabs - `QuiltMaker` and `LentDisplay`.
+The extension introduces two main tabs - `QuiltMaker` and `LKGDisplaySim`.

 The workflow should be as follows: